USING THE CANADIAN

 Navigating the Canadian Electrical Code Book for those with little experience using it can be a scary proposition.
 These fears can be put to rest once you learn the strategies of how to effectively navigate and use the resources the code book provides.

-The strategies along with some experience putting them into use will increase your confidence going in to the exam.
+The strategies, along with some experience putting them into use, will increase your confidence going into the exam.
 The best time to figure this out is now, before challenging the exam and this post will get you on your way with 5 tips on using the book to your advantage.

 Both the industrial and construction and maintenance red seal trade exams have many code related questions and it is for this reason we must become code book ninjas to ensure our success come exam time.